ms-iot/build2015-robot-kit/README.md

 A video is 1000 pictures.
 Watch [this](https://youtu.be/aKCieb-Gf2g) quick tutorial to assemble your robot.

- Pin Assignments
+# Pin Assignments

 ![alt-text](images/RobotAppPins.PNG "Pin Assignments")

-## Assembly Notes
+# Assembly Notes
 * **Tolerances** - The robot frame is designed to snap together.
 We have noticed some slight tolerance differences in the laser cuts of the wood frame.
 You may want to leave the protective tape on the non-visible side of the parts as a shim when assembling the robot. if you plan to glue the robot frame together or if the pieces fit very tightly, you can choose to remove the protective tape.
 * **Screw hole alignment** - The screw holes were designed for the Raspberry pi 2, but the standoffs may not perfectly align due to tolerance differences in the laser cut frame.
 This is perfectly ok if the standoffs taper a bit.
 * **Don't overtighten!** - Do not overtighten the screws that go into the standoffs.
 Overtightening can cause the substrate of the Raspberry pi 2 to crack.
 It's ok for these to just be a snug fit, or even a bit loose.

 # Software
-The robot kit software is a UWP project with 6 major files:
+The robot kit software is a UWA project with 6 major files:

 1. **MainPage.xaml.cs** - The main application code and entry point
 2. **XboxHidController.cs** - The initialization and handling logic for the Xbox controller